We serve Major World-Class OEM's in the Motorcycle, Kitchen Appliance, Automotive and Medical Industries throughout North America such as such as

-Dental laboratory technicians use impressions, or molds, of a patient’s teeth to create crowns, bridges, dentures, and other dental appliances.
+Dental laboratory technicians use traditional or digital impressions or molds of a patient's teeth to create crowns, bridges, dentures, and other dental appliances.
 They work closely with dentists, but have limited contact with patients.

 Dental laboratory technicians work with small hand tools, such as files and polishers.
-They work with many different materials, including wax, plastic, and porcelain, to make prosthetic appliances.
-In some cases, technicians use computer programs to create appliances or to get impressions sent from a dentist’s office.
+They work with many different materials, including wax, alloy, ceramic, plastic, and porcelain, to make prosthetic appliances.
+In some cases, technicians use computer programs or three-dimensional printers to create appliances or to get impressions sent from a dentist's office.

-Dental laboratory technicians can specialize in one of six areas: orthodontic appliances, crowns and bridges, complete dentures, partial dentures, implants, or ceramics.
+Dental laboratory technicians can specialize in one or more of the following: orthodontic appliances, crowns and bridges, complete dentures, partial dentures, implants, or ceramics.
 Technicians may have different job titles, depending on their specialty.
-For example, technicians who make porcelain and acrylic restorations, such as veneers and bridges, are called dental ceramists.
+For example, technicians who make ceramic restorations such as veneers and bridges, are called dental ceramists.

 Ophthalmic laboratory technicians make prescription eyeglasses and contact lenses.
-They are also commonly known as manufacturing opticians, optical mechanics, or optical goods workers.
+They are also commonly known as manufacturing opticians or optical mechanics.